 - Shortness of breath or difficulty breathing

 - Fever

 - Chills

 - Cough

 - Muscle pain

 - Headache

 - Sore throat

 - Loss of taste or smell

 - Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.

-For more information, click here.
+For more information, visit the Centers for Disease Control.

 How is COVID-19 spread?

 The virus is thought to spread mainly from person-to-person.